 I would like to present a paper.
 What is the process?

 We typically send a call for papers/presentations in August for the upcoming academic year.
-If you are interested in proposing a workshop session, please fill out the application and email it to both Bermet and May.
+If you are interested in proposing a workshop session, please fill out the Google Form.
 We will get back to you as soon as possible.

 What kind of work is acceptable for the workshop?

 RAVE is designed to workshop works-in-progress.
 Examples of the types of papers we workshop include: conference papers, articles, Art History Qualifying Papers, dissertation chapters, and dissertation proposals.